TV Confidential is a two-hour radio talk show about all aspects of television history

 Ed Robertson (Host) is an award-winning, nationally known author, journalist and media analyst.
-His books on television include The Fugitive Recaptured, The Ethics of Star Trek, Maverick: Legend of the West , and Thirty Years of The Rockford Files and The Case of the Alliterative Attorney: A Guide to the Perry Mason TV Series and Made-for-TV Movies.
-Ed’s articles on television appear in The New York Times, The Wave Magazine, Media Life Magazine and other media venues, including Columbia House, where he helped develop many titles for the popular subscription-based Columbia House Video Library.
+His books on television include 45 Years of The Rockford Files, Maverick: Legend of the West, The Fugitive Recaptured, The Ethics of Star Trek, and The Case of the Alliterative Attorney: A Guide to the Perry Mason TV Series and Made-for-TV Movies.
+Ed’s articles on television have appeared in The New York Times, The Wave Magazine, Media Life Magazine and other media venues, including Columbia House, where he helped develop many titles for the popular subscription-based Columbia House Video Library.
 Ed has appeared on such programs as Biography, Showbiz Today and Entertainment Tonight.
 He has also consulted on documentaries produced by NBC, The Biography Channel, E!
 Entertainment Television and Warner Bros.
 Home Video, while his comments on television appear in articles for MSNBC.com, USA Today, Forbes.com, E!
 Online, The Los Angeles Times and other publications.

 Tony Figueroa (This Week in TV History) is a stand-up comedian, writer, actor and storyteller with extensive experience co-hosting and co-producing radio shows in Los Angeles.
 Tony’s blog, CHILD OF TELEVISION, is an example of life imitating art (he once wrote a sitcom pilot where the main character happened to write a syndicated column called “Child of Television”).
 Tony hosts and produces “This Week in TV History,” an engaging look at the people, places and events that continue to shape the television landscape.
 Tony’s segment is usually heard in the first hour of TV Confidential.